VOGES-PROSKAUER TEST

 Ø The tubes were incubated at 37oC for 24-48 hours.

-Ø 0.5 ml(5 drops) of MR reagent added to 24-48 hour old broth culture.
+Ø 0.6 ml(6 drops) of VP reagent A was added to 24-48 hour old broth culture and mix well to aerate.

 Result